-- 1.2 Contribute to a climate of mutual trust and respect conducive to effective learning, personal development, and social living. - 1.3 Co-operate fully with everyone authorized by the district to provide education programs and other services. - 1.4 Comply with all applicable federal, provincial, and municipal laws, and the rules of the district and school. - 1.5 Account to their teachers for their conduct. - 1.6 Attend school regularly and punctually. - 1.7 Use non-violent means to resolve conflict. - 1.8 Treat all other students and staff with dignity, respect and fairness at all times. - 1.9 Contribute to a learning environment that is free from physical, emotional, and social abuse. - 1.10 Take appropriate measures to help those in need. - 1.11 Demonstrate honesty and integrity. - 1.12 Rules and procedures must be followed by all concerned.
-Busloads of students are not to be returned to school, and students are not to be put off buses other than at their destination Authority. - 1.13 Others and their property. - 1.14 School property, equipment and textbooks. - 1.15 Differences in ethnicity, race, religion, sexual orientation, gender identity or expression. - 2.
-Students are prohibited from engaging in unacceptable behaviour, whether it occurs within the school building, during the school day, during school related activities or by electronic means.
+- 1.2 Contribute to a climate of mutual trust and respect conducive to effective learning, personal development, and social living. - 1.3 Co-operate fully with everyone authorized by the district to provide education programs and other services. - 1.4 Comply with all applicable federal, provincial, and municipal laws, and the rules of the district and school. - 1.5 Account to their teachers for their conduct. - 1.6 Attend school regularly and punctually. - 1.7 Use non-violent means to resolve conflict. - 1.8 Treat self, others, and place with dignity, respect, and fairness at all times. - 1.9 Contribute to a learning environment that is free from physical, emotional, and social abuse. - 1.10 Take appropriate measures to help those in need. - 1.11 Demonstrate honesty and integrity. - Students are prohibited from engaging in unacceptable behaviour, whether it occurs within the school building, during the school day, during school related activities or by electronic means.